manu4543/essential-image-optimization/app/partials/book.md

 [Vector graphics](https://en.wikipedia.org/wiki/Vector_graphics) use points, lines and polygons to represent images and formats using simple geometric shapes (e.g. logos) offering a high-resolution and zoom like SVG handle this use case better.

+As a rule of thumb:
+* Use JPEG format for all images that contain a natural scene or photograph where variation in colour and intensity is smooth.
+* Use PNG format for any image that needs transparency or for images with text & objects with sharp contrast edges like logos.
+* Use GIF format for images that contain animations.

 The wrong format can cost you.
 The logical flow for choosing the right format can be fraught with peril so experiment with the savings other formats can afford with care.
+Image CDN like ImageKit [automatically selects the best image format](https://imagekit.io/blog/automatic-best-image-format-selection/) depending upon image content and supported formats in device.

 Jeremy Wagner has covered [trade-offs](http://jlwagner.net/talks/these-images/#/2/2) worth considering when evaluating formats in his image optimization talks.